Refuhr/2dsxlusbc/README.md

 # Features

 This PCB allows your 2ds XL to be charged via USB Type C with an USB A to USB C cable.
-Additionally, if you use two 5.1k 0402 resistors it enables USB Type C Host charging, which means that your 2ds should now be compatible with any USB PD Charger (not tested yet).
+Additionally, if you use two 5.1k 0402 resistors it enables USB Type C Host charging, which means that your 2ds should now be compatible with any USB PD Charger.

 # What you'll need